 One of the most common mistakes in the world of business is to use the terms "budgeting" and "forecasting" interchangeably.
 Forecasting is taking all of the information available and creating the vision for how the company will operate in the coming year, while budgeting is the manner in which the company will withstand changes in its industry to fund its own future.

-While these two critical business practices are different, they do share common principles that are used to create success.
+While these two important business concepts are different, they do share common principles that are used to create success.
 As a CEO, it is your job to utilize these principles to develop actionable ideas that will give the entire company the confidence it needs to move forward.

 Have the Goal in Mind First